staticdev/joy-and-health-cookbook/docs/drinks/electric_smurf.md

 1. Fill the glass with ice.
 1. Pour half a shot of curacau blue, then half shot of malibu.
 1. Pour one shot of pineapple juice and top up with one shot of soda.

-1. Make it beautiful with some fruit in the border.
+Garnish: make it beautiful with some fruit in the border.

 ## Remarks and references